Australian Government Bureau of Meteorology

 * Go inside a strong building now.
 Stay inside until the storm has passed.

-A more general severe thunderstorm warning is also current for parts of the Darling Downs and Granite Belt and Southeast Coast districts.
+A more general severe thunderstorm warning is also current for parts of the North Tropical Coast and Tablelands, Herbert and Lower Burdekin and Southeast Coast districts.

-Warnings are also available through TV and Radio broadcasts, the Bureau's website at www.bom.gov.au or call 1300 659 210.
-The Bureau and emergency services would appreciate warnings being broadcast regularly.Wed 7:36pm UTC Severe thunderstorm advice QLDAustralian Government Bureau of Meteorology
+Check https://www.bom.gov.au/weather-and-climate/warnings-and-alerts.
+Warnings are also available through TV and Radio broadcasts or call 1300 659 210.
+The Bureau and emergency services would appreciate warnings being broadcast regularly.Mon 6:58pm UTC Severe thunderstorm advice QLDAustralian Government Bureau of Meteorology

 Queensland